SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 As a dynamic programming language, there is no restriction for a variable in Julia to be of a fixed type after introduced in a scope.
-In other words, a variable can be assigned to a value of different type from its previous one, excpet that in a local scope, we can add a type annotation to a variable to restrain it from being assigned to a value of a different type.
+In other words, a variable can be assigned to a value of different type from its previous one, except that in a local scope, we can add a type annotation to a variable to restrain it from being assigned to a value of a different type.